 Generally speaking, civil lawsuits against an employer for accidental illnesses or injuries sustained while on the job are not permitted.
 However, in some instances, you might be eligible to pursue a third-party claim against some other individual or entity.
 These claims are especially prevalent with injuries that occur on job sites, such as construction sites.

 For example, if you suffer an on-the-job injury at a construction site that was caused by a defective piece of scaffolding or some other construction equipment, then you might be able to file a third-party claim or lawsuit directly against the equipment manufacturer, based upon a product defect.
 As part of your third-party claim, you could also make a demand for noneconomic damages, such as pain, suffering, inconvenience, loss of enjoyment of life, or loss of use of a body part, depending upon your circumstances.

-If you have suffered a work-related injury or illness, let the knowledgeable legal team at HN Injury Lawyers assist you with bringing a workers’ compensation and/or a third-party claim, as necessary.
-To schedule a free case evaluation and legal consultation with a Santa Ana accidental work injury attorney in California, please call us at (657) 333-5726 or contact us online to learn more.
+If you have suffered a work-related injury or illness in California, let the knowledgeable legal team at HN Injury Lawyers assist you with bringing a workers’ compensation and/or a third-party claim, as necessary.
+To schedule a free case evaluation and legal consultation with a Santa Ana accidental work injury attorney, please call us at (657) 333-5726 or contact us online to learn more.

 - Why You Need A Workers’ Compensation Lawyer